For More information on The Art of Family -

 Meet Matthew

-Matthew participated in our Fatherhood Photobank Campaign, and he was happy to share how the Covid-19 pandemic threatened his stability as a young student.
+Matthew* participated in our Fatherhood Photobank Campaign, and he was happy to share how the Covid-19 pandemic threatened his stability as a young student. *To ensure the privacy and safety of the minor mentioned in this post, we have changed their name.
+All other details remain accurate and true to the best of our knowledge.

 Meet Matthew*, a talented freshman-year Varsity football player, as he shares his unique perspective on navigating through the challenges brought by the COVID-19 pandemic and the aftermath.
 In this insightful interview, Matthew candidly reflects on the impact of remote learning on his daily routine and study habits.
 He opens up about the emotions he experienced during the transition from in-person classes to virtual learning, revealing moments of joy, isolation, and the support he found within his family.
 Join us as we delve into Matthew’s personal journey and discover his hopes, fears, and aspirations for the upcoming school year.